 Enable this feature in Administration > Security > Two Factors Authentication and also enable the authenticators you want to support.

-Once this has been done, each user can enable the 2FA by using the menu Personal > Two Factors Authentication.
+Once this has been done, each user can enable the 2FA by using the menu Account > Security > Two Factors Authentication.

 In any case the administrator can force the 2FA on specific users.
 To do so enter Administration > Security > Users and right click on a user, then choose Two Factors Authentication.